sarveshmann/cse15l-lab-reports/lab_report_1.md

 # Lab Report 1

-## Objective: Log into a course-specific account on ieng6.
+## Objective: Logging into a course-specific account on ieng6.

 ## Requirements: * VSCode or Terminal. * Git bash installed on VSCode (if using Windows)